JDOsborne1/db_to_d2/readme.md

 - Use the `go build` command to build the binary, and then run it directly from the `cmd/` directory.
 - Use the `go run` command to run the application directly from the `cmd/` directory.
 - Use any of the *passing* build artefacts in the Github Actions pipeline, which are available in the `Actions` tab of the repo.

+## Usage

+The following is assumed at this point in time:
+- You have `d2` installed

 The binary makes use of several environment variables to function, including for connection credentials.
 This is currently the only method supported, but please see the roadmap for future plans in this space.